MoneyTransfers

 • The sum you need to transfer

-• What currency you want your international payment converted into
+• The currency you want your international payment converted into

 These details will all enable your bank to convey your transfer instructions to the recipient bank accurately and securely, with an international transfer usually completed within 3 - 5 working days.